Form preview

 Share your form instantly

-Email, fax, or share your 1040 tax form for via URL.
+Email, fax, or share your IRS 1040 via URL.
 You can also download, print, or export forms to your preferred cloud storage service.

 Screenshot